tuanda831/microservice-ecommerce-node-js/README.md

 Must be one of the following:

-* build: MR introduces changes to the build process
+- build: MR introduces changes to the build process
-* ci: MR introduces changes to ci/cd pipelines
+- ci: MR introduces changes to ci/cd pipelines
-* docs: MR introduces changes to the documentation
+- docs: MR introduces changes to the documentation
-* feat: MR introduces changes to an existing features or a new one
+- feat: MR introduces changes to an existing features or a new one
-* fix: MR introduces changes that fix a reported bug
+- fix: MR introduces changes that fix a reported bug
-* perf: MR introduces changes that are related to performance
+- perf: MR introduces changes that are related to performance
-* refactor: MR introduces changes that neither fixes a bug nor adds/changes a feature
+- refactor: MR introduces changes that neither fixes a bug nor adds/changes a feature
-* style: MR introduces changes that formatting, naming, styling etc...
+- style: MR introduces changes that formatting, naming, styling etc...
-* test: MR introduces changes that add missing tests or correcting existing ones
+- test: MR introduces changes that add missing tests or correcting existing ones
-* revert: MR reverts a previously merged commit
+- revert: MR reverts a previously merged commit

 ### Design Pattern and Convention

+- Microservices
+- Service Communicate (Event sourcing, Restful API, gRPC)
+- CQRS (Read/Write separately)
-* Following SOLID
+- Following SOLID
-* Mostly, service code base following the Dependancy Injection pattern
+- Mostly, service code base following the Dependancy Injection pattern
-* Generally, Source code structure will be following the [3 Layers architecture](https://medium.com/@deanrubin/the-three-layered-architecture-fe30cb0e4a6)
+- Generally, Source code structure will be following the [3 Layers architecture](https://medium.com/@deanrubin/the-three-layered-architecture-fe30cb0e4a6)